Atkinson, Wennberg lead Blue Jackets to 5-2 win over Rangers

 Rick Nash scored a tying goal for the Rangers early in the first period.
 Jesper Fast scored in the final second, and Henrik Lundqvist finished with 26 saves.

+''They put a lot of pucks toward the net and they go there and it's a pretty simple formula for them,'' Rangers captain Ryan McDonagh said. ''We talked about it beforehand, making sure we get sticks in front and clear out the front for Henrik to see things.
+We've done it at times against this team in other matchups but tonight it wasn't enough.''

-New York lost for just the third time this month (9-2-1) and had its four-game point streak snapped (3-0-1).
-The Rangers, who came in 5-0-1 in their last six at home, were playing for the fifth time in six days - with the previous three games going beyond regulation.
+New York, playing for the fifth time in eight days, lost for just the third time this month (9-2-1) and had its four-game overall point streak snapped (3-0-1).

-With Columbus leading 2-1 after one period, Lundqvist made a nice stop on a breakaway by Atkinson to keep it a one-goal game just past the 9-minute mark of the second.

-However, seconds after Nick Holden made a sliding save of Zach Werenski's shot at an open net with Lundqvist out of position, Wennberg scored off a rebound of a shot by Bjorkstrand for his second of the game and 12th of the season to make it 3-1 at 9:47.
+Wennberg scored off the rebound of a shot by Bjorkstrand for his second of the game and 12th of the season to make it 3-1 at 9:47 of the second period.

-Atkinson got his second of the game and career-high 29th at 4:12 of the third.
-He took a pass from Brandon Dubinsky, skated in and beat Lundqvist on the stick side.
+Atkinson got his second of the game and career-high 29th at 4:12 of the third as he beat Lundqvist on the stick side.
 Atkinson also tied his career high of 53 points set last season.

+''(The top two lines) were contributing today on offense and that's what we wanted to do,'' Wennberg said. ''We want to be a top team and at the end in the playoffs we've got to get everyone going and this is a great sign we can do it.''

-Anderson scored from in front in the final minute for his 14th, and Fast scored just before the final buzzer.
+Anderson, who had two goals in Columbus' 7-0 win at home over the New York Islanders on Saturday night, scored from in front in the final minute for his 14th.
+Fast then scored for the Rangers just before the final buzzer.

-Wennberg got the Blue Jackets on the board 1:02 into the game when he deflected David Savard's shot down out of the air and past Lundqvist for his 11th.
+Wennberg got the Blue Jackets on the board 1:02 into the game when he deflected David Savard's shot down out of the air and past Lundqvist.

-The Rangers tied it when Nash received a no-look pass from Jimmy Vesey and fired it from the right circle over Bobrovsky's glove at 4:07.
-Blue Jackets coach John Tortorella challenged for offside, but the goal stood after a review.
+The Rangers tied it when Nash fired a shot from the right circle over Bobrovsky's glove at 4:07.
+Tortorella challenged for offside, but the goal stood after a review.

-Columbus went ahead 2-1 with its second power-play goal in 14 games.
-With the Rangers' Adam Clendening off for roughing, Atkinson wristed a shot from the center point past Lundqvist at 6:47.
+Columbus went ahead 2-1 with its second power-play goal in 14 games as Atkinson wristed a shot from the center point past Lundqvist at 6:47.
+That eclipsed Atkinson's previous career high of 27 goals set last season.

-Nick Foligno was sent off for holding with 2:47 left in the first, putting the Blue Jackets short-handed for the first time in three games.
-Bobrovsky stopped great power-play chances for Brandon Pirri and Mats Zuccarello.

-Columbus' Brandon Saad was awarded a penalty shot when he was held before he could get a shot off during a short-handed breakaway in the final minute, but Lundqvist deflected his attempt away.
+''Once we got it set up, I just saw that I had a bunch of time to wait, be patient and pick my spot of where I wanted to shoot, and luckily it went in,'' Atkinson said.

+Lundqvist stopped a penalty shot by Brandon Saad in the final minute of the first period.

 NOTES: The Blue Jackets, now 12-4-1 against Metropolitan Division teams this season, play 11 of their remaining 22 games in the division. ...
-Atkinson's previous career high for goals was 27 last season. ...
 Columbus improved to 28-7-3 when scoring first, and 25-1-2 when leading after two periods. ...
 The Rangers have allowed a power-play goal in four of their last five games. ...
-New York fell to 5-15-0 when trailing after two periods, 8-2-0 in the second game of back-to-backs and 9-2-1 on Sunday. ...
+New York fell to 5-15-0 when trailing after two periods and 8-2-0 in the second game of back-to-backs. ...
 Lundqvist (402 wins) remained one victory behind Grant Fuhr for 10th place on the NHL's career list and one from tying Martin Brodeur for the most in a goalie's first 12 seasons. ...
 Rangers D Kevin Klein (back spasms) missed his third straight game.

 UP NEXT